Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Method

-The text-image compositor is a brand-new framework for generating the composed feature from the reference image and text, which is seldom referred to in previous works.
+\textbf{Auxiliary knowledge from Text-Image Compositor.} The text-image compositor is a fancy component for generating the composed feature from the input, which is seldom referred to in previous works.
 It offers additional knowledge due to its distinct design from the image-text compositor.
-The text-image compositor mainly focuses on the text-to-image retrieval with the reference image implying ``what should preserve'', while the image-text compositor finds ``what should change'' in the reference image.
-We use two symmetric text-image compositors at the same depths of the image encoder to capture different knowledge.
-The compositors reuse the features from the image encoder $F_{img}$ and the text encoder $F_{text}$with minimal cost.
-We also apply a batch-based classification loss for each compositor $F^m_{TI}$ and $F^h_{TI}$, as follows:
+As discussed in Sec.\!~\ref{subsec:overview}, the text-image compositor views the data from another perspective, mainly focusing on the text-to-image retrieval with the reference image implying ``what to preserve'' conditioned on the text information, while the image-text compositor finds ``what to change'' in the reference image.
+We use two symmetric text-image compositors at the same depths of the image encoder, leveraging the batch-based classification loss $\mathcal{L}^m_{TI}$ and $\mathcal{L}^h_{TI}$.